Functions of nearly maximal Gowers-Host-Kra norms on Euclidean spaces: Introduction

-We will not be investigating the near extremization question in this full generality; however, the arguments presented in the second part of this exposition, which spans from \textbf{Chapter 4} to \textbf{Chapter 10}, can be extended for the said case.
-The conclusion of \textbf{Theorem 1.1} is qualitative; the dependence of $\epsilon$ on $\delta$ is not made explicit in this exposition.
-This non-quantitative dependence $\epsilon = \epsilon(\delta)$ is a result of implicitness arisen in \textbf{Proposition 6.1} and \textbf{Section 8.4}; other steps could be made explicit without this implicitness.
+We will not be investigating the near extremization question in this full generality; however, the arguments presented in the second part of this exposition, which spans from Section \ref{sec:localization} to Section \ref{sec:complexcase}, can be extended for the said case.
+The conclusion of Theorem \ref{thm:main} is qualitative; the dependence of $\epsilon$ on $\delta$ is not made explicit in this exposition.
+This non-quantitative dependence $\epsilon = \epsilon(\delta)$ is a result of implicitness arisen in Proposition \ref{prop:lwbrearr} and Subsection \ref{sec:alignment}; other steps could be made explicit without this implicitness.
 There will be two parts in this exposition.
-The first part, \textbf{Chapter 3}, is a very short proof of \textbf{Theorem 1.1} in the case of nonnegative functions, which utilizes a stability result of Young's convolution inequality in [8].
-The second part, spanning from \textbf{Chapter 4} to \textbf{Chapter 10}, concludes the theorem for general complex-valued functions and does not rely on the said stability result.
-The framework used in the second part parallels to that laid out in [8].
+The first part, Section \ref{sec:shortpf}, is a very short proof of Theorem \ref{thm:main} in the case of nonnegative functions, which utilizes a stability result of Young's convolution inequality in \cite{christ2019near}.
+The second part, spanning from Section \ref{sec:localization} to Section \ref{sec:complexcase}, concludes the theorem for general complex-valued functions and does not rely on the said stability result.
+The framework used in the second part parallels that laid out in \cite{christ2019near}.
 Another such inequality that is closely related to the Gowers product inequality is the following: